-I am a research data scientist with an honours in experimental quantum computing, a doctorate in climate science and nearly five years of post-doctorate experience as a trans-disciplinary statistical and deep learning research consultant at the University of New South Wales (UNSW).
+I am an ML/AI lead and research data scientist working on foundation models, probabilistic machine learning, and AI spatiotemporal modelling.
+I have an honours degree in experimental quantum computing, a doctorate in climate science, and more than six years of experience applying statistical and deep learning methods across research and industry.

 In my spare time I like to ride bicycles, climb rocks and ferment food and drinks.